undkonsorten/typo3-auto-login/Readme.md

 **Be considerate when using this tool.
 Always have security in mind.**

-**Any usage beyond development on a local machine is strongly dicouraged.**
+**Any usage beyond development on a local machine is strongly discouraged.**

 Make sure to only require this package with `--dev` option and check your deployment for measures to make sure the code is never deployed to a production